-Cornell affiliate organizations should consult the Office of Engagement Initiatives to determine eligibility.
+Cornell affiliate organizations should consult the Einhorn Center to determine eligibility.

 Community-based coalitions in active partnership with Cornell with proposals impacting New York State should consult Dhyana Gonzalez, NYS partnership liaison, Mike Bishop, director of student leadership, or Anna Bartel, associate director, community-engaged curricula and practice, to determine eligibility.

 Projects that have already received an Engaged Opportunity Grant may not apply again.

 In fall 2020, the Einhorn Center launched an engaged college initiative, which includes college block grants.
 Faculty and staff from the colleges listed below should contact the community-engaged learning coordinators to learn about college-specific opportunities and when they’ll be available.
 Of course, they are still invited to collaborate with the Einhorn Center and participate in Einhorn Center programs.

 - Victoria Beard, College of Architecture, Art, and Planning

 - Candace Maxian, Cornell SC Johnson College of Business

 If you are from a college listed above and are co-leading a cross-college project, email our office to discuss your application.